Introduction to 2nd Grade Curriculum

 - Begins to make connections within and between texts.

-- Compares at least two different versions of the same story such as, two versions of classic fairy tale.
+- Compares at least two different versions of the same story, such as two versions of a classic fairy tale.

 - Self-corrects mistakes and re-reads when necessary.

 - Make a “W” Chart: While you and your child read books together, or while your child reads a book by herself, make a “W” chart.
-Fill out the who, what, where, why and how of the book as they are learned.
+Fill out the "who," "what," "when," "where," "why," and "how" of the book as they are learned.

-- Make Up Your Own Version of a Story: After your child reads a story, make your own version of the story, changing details such as setting, time, or even a new ending.
+- Make Up Your Own Version of a Story: After your child reads a story, make up your own version, changing details such as setting, time, or even the ending.
 You can change the story so it occurs in places or with characters you know.
 This helps your child understand story structure and make comparisons.
-Or, make up your own version of a fairy tale or known story.
+Alternatively, make up your own version of a fairy tale or known story.

 - Play Time: Act out a favorite picture book or part from a chapter book.
 Use the book as a script, playing the different characters and narrators.
 You can even put on a performance for friends and family.

-Second graders refine and expand their writing and grow as writers as they begin to write more detailed and longer texts and different types of texts.
+Second graders refine and expand their writing, growing as writers as they begin to write texts that are more detailed, longer, and of different types.
 Technology is an important part of 2nd grade as students begin to use it to publish their writing.
-You can help support this by using technology at home with your child, in an appropriate and supervised manner.
+You can help support this by using technology at home with your child in an appropriate and supervised manner.

-- Opinion Pieces: Students state their opinions and provide reasons to support it and provide a conclusion.
+- Opinion Pieces: Students state their opinions and provide reasons to support them, closing with a conclusion.